unnursol/TGRAF_3D_Game/README.md

 From the root directory execute: `gradle run`

+... or:

-1. Start off by importing the gradle project into your IDE.
+1. Import the gradle project into your IDE.
 1. Set the `Working directory` in your build/run configurations to the `core/assets/` folder.
 1. Build & Run